w3resource

 if..elif..else

-The if-elif-else statement is used to conditionally execute a statement or a block of statements.
-Conditions can be true or false, execute one thing when the condition is true, something else when the condition is false.
+The if-elif-else statement in Python is used to conditionally execute a statement or a block of statements.
+It helps control the flow of execution based on different conditions, evaluating expressions as either true or false.

 if statement

-The Python if statement is same as it is with other programming languages.
-It executes a set of statements conditionally, based on the value of a logical expression.
+The Python if statement is similar to other programming languages.
+It executes a block of statements conditionally, based on a Boolean expression.

 Syntax: